quinngroup/UGAACM-Faculty-Spotlight-2018/README.md

-# UGAACM-Faculty-Spotlight-2018
+# UGA ACM Faculty Spotlight

-Materials for the UGA ACM Faculty Spotlight talk in March 2018 on ciliary motion analysis.
+Materials for the UGA ACM Faculty Spotlight talk on March 22, 2018.